joeitu/thesis_report/src/22__storage.wr.md

 In this part, we will discuss the possible option to store data with CSS, and after a few tests, we will explain why we choose to store data as files.

-Currently, CSS allows two options from user data storage:
+Currently, CSS allows two options for user data storage:

   - RAM-based
   - file-based